 Animal health and production and animal products

-Researchers at the University of Connecticut are studying the impact of changing climatic conditions on dairy farm productivity in Wisconsin.
+Animal science researchers at the University of Missouri are working to improve feed efficiency in beef cattle.
 NIFA originally published this impact in the 2015 Annual Report.

-Researchers at the University of Delaware studied chickens from around the world and mapped genetic markers that may improve heat tolerance.
-NIFA originally published this impact in the 2017 NIFA Annual Report.
+Researchers at the University of Guam are examining the genetics of shrimp and their water salinity tolerance.
+NIFA originally published this impact in the NIFA 2017 Annual Report.